-MAPS is an award-winning, early-intervention project providing mentoring and advocacy support to vulnerable children and young people in Sutton, Croydon, Merton and Kingston.
+MAPS is an award-winning, early-intervention project providing mentoring and advocacy support to vulnerable children and young people in the London Borough of Sutton.

-Peer mentoring – where a volunteer mentor helps one of their peers having been through a similar experience
+P is for Peer Mentoring - where a volunteer mentor helps one of their peers having been through a similar experience

 MAPS has the privilege of being funded by a number of sources that include: